Landlord & Tenant

 Mitchell’s Answer: In Nassau and Suffolk Counties, the motto is, “You don't pay, you don't stay!”
 However, the process will take a few months and may even be prolonged by an experienced lawyer which could allow you time to find a new job and for the cold weather to pass.

-Q: I was served with a 72 hours’ eviction notice on a Friday.
-When can i expect the Sheriff to evict me?
+Q: I was served with a 14 days'’ eviction notice on a Friday.
+When can I expect the Sheriff to evict me?

-Mitchell’s Answer: You can expect the Sheriff and a moving truck after 72 hours, with each business day counted as 24 hours.
-It can be slightly longer, but don't count on it!
+Mitchell’s Answer: UPDATED You can expect the Sheriff and a moving truck after 14 days.
+It may be slightly longer, but don't count on it!

 Q: I live with my daughter and my six months’ lease has expired.
 I keep paying rent and the landlord has not evicted me.
 What are my rights?

 Mitchell’s Answer: For each month which you pay the rent on time and your landlord accepts the payment, you have the right to stay until the end of that month.
 In order to evict you, the Landlord must serve a 30 days’ notice informing you of the termination date.

 Q: Can my landlord surprise me with a rent increase in a month to month tenancy?

 Mitchell’s Answer: UPDATED You must receive thirty days’ notice of a planned rent increase, up to 5%.
 However, the landlord may increase by an additional 5% each month.

 Q: Can I be evicted from my home by the purchaser after foreclosure?

 Mitchell’s Answer: UPDATED You may be evicted by a new owner.
 You are entitled to a 90 day notice by the lender, pre-foreclosure, followed by a 30/60/90 day notice from the Purchaser of the property.